Market

 Other Information

 The Board of Directors of the Company is responsible for the other information.
-The other information comprise the information included in the Management Discussion and Analysis, Board’s Report including Annexures to Board’s Report and Shareholder’s Information but does not include the Standalone Financial Statements and our auditor’s report thereon.
+The other information comprises the information included in the Management Discussion and Analysis, Board’s Report including Annexures to Board’s Report and Shareholder’s Information but does not include the Standalone Financial Statements and our auditor’s report thereon.

 Our opinion on the Standalone Financial Statements does not cover the other information and we do not express any form of assurance conclusion thereon.
 In connection with our audit of the Standalone Financial Statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the Standalone Financial Statements, or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.